mebbaid/MRMPCHalo/README.md

 and computational aspects, several other options are available, in particular:

-1. **ACADO:** for the real-time-iteration nmpc implementation, install acado by following the instructions [here](https://github.com/acado/acado). in particular the Matlan interface is needed, together with a suitable cpp compiler.
+1. **ACADO:** for the real-time-iteration nmpc implementation, install acado by following the instructions [here](https://github.com/acado/acado). in particular the Matlab interface is needed, together with a suitable cpp compiler.
 2. **CASADI and IPOPT:** Install the CASADI and IPOPT if you intend to use Interior point [CASADI](https://github.com/casadi/casadi/wiki/InstallationInstructions) and compare it to the RTI implementation.
 STILL UNDER CONSTRUCTION~~~~